 Programming and engineering are increasingly valuable skills.
 To be successful, today’s innovators need to have a solid grasp of computer sciences.
 As a StudentRND sponsor, we’re helping youth learn the value—and fun—in programming.
 StudentRND hosts 24-hour programming marathons called Code Days as well as month-long summer Labs.
 These events help students refine their tech skills and learn to be leaders.

 The Technology Alliance is a statewide, nonprofit organization of leaders from Washington’s technology-based businesses and institutions dedicated to the state’s long-term economic success.
 Through programs, research, and policy activities, the Technology Alliance mobilizes support for the key drivers of a vibrant innovation economy.
-As a board member, Ben Stephens, IV’s chief counsel, offers strategic direction and resources to support the organization’s work.

 Washington Technology Industry Association (WTIA)